Legion2/CorsairLightingProtocolBoards/README.md

 ## Install CLP Boards in Arduino
 All boards can simply be installed in Arduino IDE via the Boards Manager.
+When using 3rd party boards such as SprakFun you must install them additionally.
+See [Supported Hardware Boards](#supported-hardware-boards) down below for more details.

 package index URL:
 ```